-Purpose: The purpose of this research is to uncover how buying companies use sourcing intermediaries to manage supply risks in global sourcing.
-Design/methodology/approach: We carry out an explorative qualitative study of the clothing industry, interviewing key respondents that occupy different positions in the supply chain, including sourcing intermediaries, retailers, and brand marketers.
-Findings: Sourcing intermediaries carry out a broad range of supply risk management functions, including design availability and support, and the operation of high risk markets.
-We identify different sourcing intermediary types, characterised by the set of functions they handle.
-Research limitations/implications: By analysing a limited set of in-depth interviews in one industry we have traded off broader analytical generalization for in-depth exploration and theory building.
+Purpose – The purpose of this paper is to uncover how buying companies use sourcing intermediaries to manage supply risks in global sourcing.
+Design/methodology/approach – The authors carry out an explorative qualitative study of the clothing industry, interviewing key respondents who occupy different positions in the supply chain, including sourcing intermediaries, retailers, and brand marketers.
+Findings – Sourcing intermediaries carry out a broad range of supply risk management functions, including design availability and support, and the operation of high risk markets.
+The authors identify different sourcing intermediary types, characterised by the set of functions they handle.
+Research limitations/implications – By analysing a limited set of in-depth interviews in one industry the authors have traded off broader analytical generalization for in-depth exploration and theory building.
 Therefore, future research should test the findings in other industries and across broader populations.
-Practical implications: Sourcing intermediaries carry out valuable supply risk reducing functions in global sourcing and must be considered as alternatives to direct sourcing or international purchasing offices.
-Originality/value: We contribute by identifying the supply risk management functions that sourcing intermediaries carry out for buying companies.
-We also contribute by uncovering different types of sourcing intermediaries, determined by the collection of functions handled.
+Practical implications – Sourcing intermediaries carry out valuable supply risk reducing functions in global sourcing and must be considered as alternatives to direct sourcing or international purchasing offices.
+Originality/value – The paper contributes by identifying the supply risk management functions that sourcing intermediaries carry out for buying companies.
+The paper also contributes by uncovering different types of sourcing intermediaries, determined by the collection of functions handled.

 Supply Chain Management, 2013, Vol 18, Issue 5, p.
 509-522

 Garment industry, Global sourcing, Intermediaries, Qualitative research, Risk management, Sourcing, Sourcing intermediary, Supply risk; Clothing industry; sourcing intermediary; supply risk; risk management; global sourcing; qualitative research